nosy-b/holography/readme.md

 # Holography

-Simple demo of WebXR and Deep Learning using Tensorflow to create holograms on-the-fly It works on Android with the last Chrome (>= r81)
+Simple demo of WebXR and Deep Learning using Tensorflow to create holograms on-the-fly.
+It works on Android with the last Chrome (>= r81)

 ![alt text](https://raw.githubusercontent.com/nosy-b/holography/master/demo.gif "Holography")

 ## Description

-Feel free to use this dirty little code for your own experiments I put demos on my twitter feel free to check  https://twitter.com/AlexandreDevaux
+Feel free to use this dirty little code for your own experiments I put demos on my twitter somtimes  https://twitter.com/AlexandreDevaux

 ## Getting Started